 It shows how seemingly “little” things peers do to one another, whether they thought it was a big deal or not, can impact an individual intensely.
 Hannah was the victim of many forms of bullying.

 Creators of the show have argued that they wanted to show the possible devastating effect we can have on someone.
-In one interview, a mother mentioned how she felt about the show, “Some of it, I’m worried, is glamorizing of suicide, but if Zoe [her daughter] is talking to me about it, it makes me feel better.”
+In one interview, a mother mentioned how they felt about the show, “Some of it, I’m worried, is glamorizing of suicide, but if Zoe [her daughter] is talking to me about it, it makes me feel better.”

 It is almost impossible to keep teens from getting exposed to viral things online–which is why it’s important to have an open channel of communication, like the mother mentioned before.
 Discussing the show allows you to talk about not just some mixed messages it could be sending, but also about the effects of teen bullying and other mental health struggles.